Indira Gandhi: Fourth Term (1980–1984)

 The Congress Party under Gandhi swept back into power in January 1980.
 In this election, Gandhi was elected by the voters of the Medak constituency.
 On 23 June, Sanjay Gandhi was killed in a plane crash while performing an aerobatic manoeuvre in New Delhi.
 In 1980, as a tribute to her son's dream of launching an indigenously manufactured car, Indira Gandhi nationalised Sanjay's debt-ridden company, Maruti Udyog, for Rs.
 43,000,000 (4.34 crore) and invited joint venture bids from automobile companies around the world.
 Suzuki of Japan was selected as the partner.
 The company launched its first Indian-manufactured car in 1984.

 By the time of Sanjay's death, Indira Gandhi trusted only family members, and therefore persuaded her reluctant son, Rajiv, to enter politics.
 Her PMO office staff included H. Y. Sharada Prasad as her information adviser and speechwriter.

+At the 7th Summit of the Non-Aligned Movement, held in New Delhi in 1983, Gandhi assumed the three-year chairmanship of the organisation, succeeding Fidel Castro.